 Torg: "I've been putzing around for hours beating little salamanders to death with a stick in the hopes of getting a tongue out of them.
 And it's annoying because apparently not too many of them actually have tongues."

-Random Drops can occur whenever you load a page.
+- Random Drops can occur whenever you load a page.
 However, there exists a wide variety of these Random Events, which have many more effects than just giving you a rare item.

-There are certain avatars that can only have a chance of being given when you preform a certain event.
+- There are certain avatars that can only have a chance of being given when you preform a certain event.
 Some of these events can only happen once every 24 real-time hours.
 Coupled that these avatars are infrequent in distribution, it makes avatar-getters frustrated in collecting them all.

+- Sweepstakes where prizes are won by collecting a specific set of game pieces—for example, McDonald's Monopoly or Subway's Scrabble games.
+One of the pieces in each set is rare: the amount of those pieces are equal to the amount of prizes available for that set.
+The other pieces are common, so you are enticed to keep playing the game to find the rare piece.
+The rules usually list the odds of winning the prize, which is also the odds of a given game piece being the rare piece for that set.
 In the Scrabble variation, it's easy figuring out which letter is the rare to win which prize: just look for a letter that occurs ONCE in a given prize's name and doesn't occur in any other prize names.
 If you live in French Canada where the contests runs in English AND French, then the SAME rare letter must fulfill both conditions in TWO languages.
 Fun time being the guy who has to figure how to prevent the game from being Unwinnable by Mistake while simultaneously avoiding giving out half a million cars.

-Street vends, dollar stores, thrift and consignment shops - where items can range from the useless or overpriced to the rare and very valuable.
+- Street vends, dollar stores, thrift and consignment shops - where items can range from the useless or overpriced to the rare and very valuable.

-In any major city or any place with a lot of people, money and other expensive items will occasionally be dropped or lost with no way to find or contact their owners.
+- In any major city or any place with a lot of people, money and other expensive items will occasionally be dropped or lost with no way to find or contact their owners.
 The most commonly found, though, are small denomination change and broken items.

-Thieves (and police raids of thieves or drug dealers) often run into this trope.
+- Thieves (and police raids of thieves or drug dealers) often run into this trope.
 Items stolen in a burglary or robbery or seized in a police raid can range from the utterly useless or squicky (e.g. garbage) to incredibly rare and valuable animals, art, drugs, electronics, vehicles, weapons...